 Send an email to someone who is accomplished in a field/career you think you want to enter after you graduate.
-In the email you should ask them for career advice.
+In the email you should ask them what their educational and career path was, what they like most and least about the career, and for any career advice they are willing to offer.
 You should state that you are a student in the kinesiology program at George Mason.
-Please bcc Dr. Jones on the email.
-Please forward the response from the person to Dr. Jones.
+Please bcc your instructor on the email.
+Please forward the response from the person to your instructor at the email provided above.
 The responses will be shared and discussed in class.
-A more detailed description of the assignment will be handed out in class.
+A more detailed description of the assignment will be discussed in class.